The 16:8 diet plan involves intermittent fasting, and celebrities like Jennifer Aniston and Hugh Jackman have reportedly given it a thumbs up.

 4. Supporting brain function

-Because fasting has been linked to reduced inflammation, it is also believed to improved conditions associated with inflammation - which include Parkinson’s and Alzheimer’s - as well as improving memory and brain processing.
+Because fasting has been linked to reduced inflammation, it is also believed to improve conditions associated with inflammation - which include Parkinson’s and Alzheimer’s - as well as improving memory and brain processing.

-A 2007 study (opens in new tab) found that intermittent fasting can protect against cognitive decline in Alzheimer's disease when testing on mice, while the findings of another study (opens in new tab) suggested fasting may prove beneficial in reducing the incidence of Parkinson's in humans.
+A 2007 study in the Neurobiology of Disease journal found that intermittent fasting can protect against cognitive decline in Alzheimer's disease when testing on mice, while the findings of another study in the Journal of Neuroscience Research suggested fasting may prove beneficial in reducing the incidence of Parkinson's in humans.

 5. Improving heart health